Saturday, May 9, 2026

 As David Rockwell, founder & president of Rockwell Group, puts it, “A good restaurant/café design is the one that achieves equilibrium between the food, service, and design.”

 The layout of a café affects how customers move, how staff operate, and how smoothly service runs during peak hours.
-So, plan it in a way that your customers know exactly where to go the moment they walk in.
+So, plan it so your customers know exactly where to go the moment they walk in.

 At the same time, staff routes should allow quick access between the kitchen, prep areas, service zones, and storage without unnecessary back-and-forth.